-Depending on the crookneck squash variety you planted, your squash will be ready for harvest 45 to 65 days after planting.
-If it is allowed to stay on the vine too long, crookneck squash can become a bit tougher and will produce very large seeds.
+Depending on the crookneck squash cultivar you planted, your squash will be ready for harvest 45 to 65 days after planting.
+If it is allowed to stay on the plant too long, crookneck squash can become a bit tougher and will produce very large seeds.
 For a better taste, harvest your squash when it reaches about 6 inches in length.

 To harvest, cut the squash cleanly from the plant, leaving a 1- to 2-inch stem on the squash.
 Squashes with stems tend to store longer.
 Even with a good stem, however, crooknecks will only last about 10 days in the refrigerator.

 Revisit your mature squash plants often, as they will keep setting fruit after the initial harvest.
 If a squash sneaks past you and stays on the vine too long, it will appear bigger than the other squash, and the skin will be dull rather than glossy.
-Remove this fruit to encourage the growth of a new one but dispose of it and do not eat it.
+Remove this fruit to encourage the growth of a new one.

 Common Pests and Other Problems for Crookneck Squash

 The two most worrisome insect pests for crookneck squash growers are the squash bug and the squash vine borer.
 You can help prevent squash bugs from reaching your plants by installing floating row covers.
 Squash bugs are most active early in the growing season, so you can remove the covers when the plants get larger.
+You'll also want to remove the covers when your plants are flowering to allow pollinators such as bees to pollinate the flowers.
 If you still see squash bugs on your plant's leaves, rub the eggs off the plant and shake adults into a bucket of soapy water.